-- 4. If you are installing a new motor, reuse hydraulic fittings (D) from the original motor. - 5.
-Reconnect hydraulic hoses (A) to the motor. - 6.
-Install the previously removed cinch straps. - 7.
+- 4. If you are installing a new motor, reuse hydraulic fittings (D) from the original motor.
+Ensure that the fittings are clean before attaching the hoses. - 5.
+Reconnect hydraulic hoses (A) to the motor, and secure hoses with the existing straps (if previously removed). - 6.
 Close the endshield.
-For instructions, refer to 3.3.2 Closing Left Endshield, page 26.
+For instructions, refer to 3.3.2 Closing Left Endshield, page 24.